cloudacademy/ebs-shrinker/README.md

 # Step 6

 Attach the new smaller 20Gb volume to the EC2 demo instance and then restart it.
-The new volume is attached to the ```/dev/xvdf``` device.
+The new volume will be attached to the ```/dev/xvdf``` device.

 ```
 aws ec2 attach-volume \